|

 FAQ # 14: I need it, but attended traffic school less than 18 months ago.
 What do I do?

-Answer: If your violation occurred before Jul.
-1, 2011, you might be able to get Second Offender traffic school (see the Editorial below, and the "Alternatives" box in the Handling Your Ticket section on the Your Ticket page).
+Answer: See the "Alternatives" box in the Handling Your Ticket section on the Your Ticket page).

 FAQ # 15: Why is the fine